Want to lead others? What to learn about outdoor adventure leadership? Want to have the best job on campus? You are in the right place.

 We enroll 10-12 students in SOLE each year.

 If you have guiding experience and a WFA or WFR, and you want to lead trips for us, you may not need to take this entire course.
-Contact us at email@example.com and let us know your experience and send your resume.
+Contact us at firstname.lastname@example.org to send us your resume and let us know your experience.

 Zero.
 We heard most candidates would prefer to not take the course for credit.
 No credit is given for this course.